MooersLab/latextips/README.md

 - Long tex files and the resulting PDF files are easy to scroll quickly; this is not the case for word processing documents.
 - The support for math type-setting is among the best.
 - The support for automatically generating tables of contents, bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is robust.
-- You have exquisite and precise control over the output's appearance, largely via a vast library of packages.
-What you want to do has likely been done before via a library that someone else developed.
+- You have exquisite and precise control over the output's appearance, largely through a vast library of packages.
+What you want to do has likely been done before, using a library that someone else developed.
 - The LaTeX markup is out of your way most of the time.
 - After you configure that preamble of the tex file to generate the features you want in a particular document, your work is done.
 You can reuse the preamble for the next several decades with only minor modifications as packages wax and wane.
 - You can also reuse LaTeX code in the form of code snippets.
-Thanks to tab triggers and mirrored tab stops, snippets can enhance your productivity in ways that are still not possible in word-processing documents.
+Thanks to tab triggers and mirrored tab stops, snippets can enhance your productivity in ways that are still impossible in word-processing documents.

 ## Why not the alternatives to LaTeX